sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ### WHEN-THEN Rules

+WHEN-THEN rules are intended to define lefthand-side conditions for attributes which trigger a righthand-side action for another attribute.
+The righthand side can also handle e-mails or push notifications (using the OpenRemote consoles).

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Rules%20LHS%20%26%20RHS%20(2).png)
 _Figure 6.
 A WHEN-THEN Rules example, which shows how, on the lefthand-side an asset attribute condition can be selected, while on the righthand-side the action is selected._

+The frequency on which rules trigger as well as a timer schedule can be set.
+See the examples below.

 ![Manager Rules Scheduler](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Rules%20Schedules%20(2).png)
 _Figure 7.
 The Rules trigger frequency (left) as well as time scheduler (right) allows for defining when rules are triggered and active_

+See the [WHEN-THEN Rules](https://github.com/openremote/openremote/wiki/User-Guide%3A-Use-When-Then-Rules) wiki for more details.

 ### Flow Rules

+Flow rules can be used to link and process attributes.
+In the visual editor you can use `Input` (blue), `Processor` (green), and `Output` nodes, and wire them up.
+See the wiki [Flow Rules](https://github.com/openremote/openremote/wiki/User-Guide%3A-Use-Flow-Rules) for more details.
+The same scheduler as for WHEN-THEN rules is available for flow rules.

 ![Manager Rules Scheduler](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Flow%20%26%20Groovy%20(2).png)
 _Figure 8.
 Flow rules to process data (left) and Groovy rules for programming more advanced logic (right)_

 ### Groovy Rules

+Groovy rules are intended for more advanced processing and automation (see an example in figure 8, right).

 ### Global versus Realm Rules

+As an admin user of the system which can access all realms, you have the option to select 'Global' versus 'Realm' rules.
+Global rules allow you to use WHEN-THEN and Groovy rules, across realms.
+Realm rules are part of a single realm and can only access attributes within that realm.

 ## Insights